Frans Floris: Portraits

-He was a very skilled portraitist but, possibly because of the lower ranking of portraiture in the hierarchy of pictorial genres, he painted only a few (possibly about 12) portraits.
+He was a very skilled portraitist, but, possibly because of the lower ranking of portraiture in the hierarchy of pictorial genres, he painted only a few (possibly about 12) portraits.
 He is still regarded as an innovator of the genre as he introduced a new level of expressiveness and accentuated psychological presence.
 Floris pioneered two types of images in the late 1540s: expressive portraits of individual sitters and head studies on panels.
 By 1562, Floris’ distinctive head studies had become a form of authorial performance, which bore witness to his creative genius and the workshop practices that he had imported from Italy.
 While the head studies were made for his own use as well as for the pupils and assistants in his workshop, some were clearly also produced as artworks in their own right.
-The rapid, expressive brushwork of these panels suggests that he painted some heads as creative studies and thus anticipate in a certain way the tronies of 17th-century artists.
+The rapid, expressive brushwork of these panels suggests that he painted some heads as creative studies and thus anticipates in a certain way the tronies of 17th-century artists.
 These studies became collector's items for local art lovers.
 The head studies testify to the self-conscious artistic culture of Antwerp, where they were valued for their authorship rather than their preparatory value.